What multi-passionate skills do you need to thrive as an entrepreneur?

 Multi-Passionate Skill #4: Versatility

-Feel bad for being a Jane of all trades and master of none?
+Feel bad for being a Jane of all trades and mistress of none?

 Don’t!
 When you’re starting a business, it’s a HUGE advantage.
 While there’s something to be said for doing only those tasks that are in your zone of genius, that’s not going to happen overnight.